evgz1979/fxcm/README.md

+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.

+**70.96% of retail investor accounts lose money when trading CFDs with this provider.**

+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 # RestAPI

 Our REST API is a web-based API using a Websocket connection and was developed with algorithmic trading in mind.